UK reply to Argentina at OAS, “no dialogue on sovereignty unless the Falkland Islanders wish it”

-British Foreign Minister for the Americas and the Caribbean, David Rutley MP gave a statement, on 23 June, to the Organization of America States in response to the Argentine Government's draft declaration on the Falkland Islands.
+British Foreign Minister for the Americas and the Caribbean, David Rutley MP gave a statement, on 23 June, to the Organization of America States in response to the Argentine Government's draft declaration on the Falkland Islands:

 Secretary General, Assistant Secretary General, Ministers, Delegates - friends and colleagues.
 It is an honor to represent the United Kingdom here as a permanent observer state.